csvpath/csvpath/README.md

 CsvPath is first and foremost a validation language.
 It describes tabular data in simple declarative rules that define what valid means for that data.
 CsvPath can also extract and shape data and create reports.

 The CsvPath library implements the CsvPath language, but goes far beyond it to provide a full <a href='https://www.atestaanalytics.com/s/The-Collect-Store-Validate-Pattern-Atesta-Analytics.pdf'>Collect, Store, Validate Pattern</a> framework for landing flat files, registering them, validating them, shaping them to a consistent and comparable form, and staging them for a data lake.
-In that way, CsvPath fills the gap commonly found between MFT (managed file transfer) and a typical data lake architecture.
+In that way, CsvPath fills the gap commonly found between an organization's MFT (managed file transfer) and a typical data lake architecture.

 CsvPath's goal is to make simple validations almost trivial and more complex situations more manageable.
 It is a library and framework, not a system, so it relies on being easy to integrate with other DataOps tools.